The Creation of Patriarchy: Reception

 The book has been read and taught for many gender and women's studies courses along with other fields.
-The arguments presented in this book have been called "provocative" and "suggestive".
-One reviewer claimed that it was "a fascinating and well-informed book".
-A different critic stated, "The book is a tremendous achievement, which will serve us all in useful and provocative ways."
-Still another critic said that the book is not sufficient in explaining the development of Western patriarchy.
+The arguments presented in this book have been called "provocative" and "suggestive" by anthropologist Deborah Gewertz.
+One reviewer described it as "a fascinating and well-informed book".
+A different critic, journalist Nancy Barnes, stated: "The book is a tremendous achievement, which will serve us all in useful and provocative ways."
+Still another critic, Elizabeth Fox-Genovese, critiqued the book as insufficient in explaining the development of Western patriarchy.

 Catharine R. Stimpson of Rutgers University described the book as having "the boldness, authority, and richness of The Second Sex."

 The book won the 1986 Joan Kelly Prize of the American Historical Association.